ReactTraining/react-workshop/README.md

 $ npm start
 ```

-The first time you run this, you'll be asked which course, and if you want to save your preferences.
-You'll likely want `2` and `y`.
+The first time you run this, you'll be asked which course, and if you want to save your preferences so you're not asked again.

 ```
 Which Course?

+[1] advanced
-[1] electives
+[2] electives
-[2] fundamentals
+[3] fundamentals
 [0] CANCEL

 Choose one from list [1, 2, 0]: 2